-A. These Regulations apply to all projects or activities subject to the Applicability Section of the
+A. These Regulations apply to all projects or activities subject to the Applicability Section of the Town of West Newbury Stormwater Management Bylaw.
+Projects and/or activities within the jurisdiction of the Bylaw must obtain a Stormwater Management Permit (SMP) from the

-Town of West Newbury Stormwater Management Bylaw.
-Projects and/or activities within the jurisdiction of the Bylaw must obtain a Stormwater Management Permit (SMP) from the Stormwater Authority in accordance with the permit procedures and requirements defined in these Regulations.
+Stormwater Authority in accordance with the permit procedures and requirements defined in these Regulations.

-No work on a project within the jurisdiction of the Bylaw may commence without a Stormwater Management Permit issued by the Stormwater Authority.
+No work on a project within the jurisdiction of the Bylaw may commence without written approval of the Stormwater Authority confirming that the project or activity is in compliance with these Regulations.
 If work commences without approval, enforcement action and/or fines may be pursued.
 Activities listed in Section 6 of the Bylaw are exempt from these Regulations.